 Goal 3: Train adults to create environments for girls that promote and teach skills that lead to meaningful contributions on the field as well as connections for continued positive involvement in ultimate.

 Girls face significant societal barriers to athletic participation and retention when compared to boys.
 Girls who feel uninvolved or undervalued in sport are unlikely to commit to the sport long term.
 They tend to want to play, and continue to play, when they are more involved in the game and in the community.
 We want girls to make an impact on the ultimate field and be valued for their contribution.
 The way drills and skills are taught can either promote involvement or discourage it.
 Resources need to be provided that enable organizers, volunteers and coaches to create and sustain environments that use effective language, interpersonal leadership skills and communication methods when coaching girls in order to both have a significant impact on their buy-in to the sport and contribute to creating a positive experience for participants.
 The structure of clinics, leagues and teams should be developed in a way that fosters behaviors which maximize involvement and participation of girls, both for girls’ teams/activities and for mixed gender playing opportunities.

 Girls’ Outreach Coordinators (GOC) are dedicated to creating more playing opportunities for girls at the state or local level.
 This USA Ultimate volunteer position helps us support, promote and stay connected to all the great work on the ground occurring to grow the amount of girls playing ultimate.
 Find out who your GOC is here.

 If you’re interested in joining the GUM team as a GOC, click here.

-MEET THE GUM AMBASSADOR TEAMS
+GUM AMBASSADOR TEAMS